5 Min Read

 "Power and success give people a sense of invulnerability," she says.
 "A lot of guys like Petraeus have worked awfully hard, and yes, they have a lot to show for it, but day-to-day mostly what they face is more hard work.
 Where's the big reward?
 An affair can seem like a long-deserved perk."

-Men, however, tend to separate in their minds the physical nature of an affair from the emotional relationship they’re supposed to have with their wives.
+Men, however, tend to separate in their minds the physical nature of an affair and ignore the emotional intimacy they’re supposed to have solely with their wives.